Stampede Wrestling: First run (1948–1984)

 Stampede Wrestling was formed in 1948 by Stu Hart and Al Oeming under the name Klondike Wrestling, and held their first show on September 11, 1948, at the Sales Pavillion in Edmonton, Alberta.
 It also become the National Wrestling Alliance's Calgary territory in Canada.
 In May 1951, they changed its name to Big Time Wrestling.
 In February 1958, they introduced their version of the NWA International Tag Team Championship to replace the Alberta Tag Team Championship that was retired the year before, which was won by The Kalmikoffs.

 In 1959, Oeming retired and Hart took full control of the territory.
 Hart would also retire their version of the NWA Canadian Tag Team Championship.
 In 1965, he changed the name of the promotion to Wildcat Wrestling.
 Finally, in August 1967, he changed it to Stampede Wrestling, and the name stuck.
 In February 1968, they created their own singles title, the Stampede North American Heavyweight Championship, which was won by Archie Gouldie (the future Mongolian Stomper).
 Four years later, they retired their version of the NWA Canadian Heavyweight Championship.
 In June 1978, they introduced the Stampede British Commonwealth Mid-Heavyweight Championship, with Dynamite Kid as their inaugural champion during his first tour in North America.
 In 1979, Stampede would bring back an old championship, the Stampede World Mid-Heavyweight Championship (the title was first introduced in June 1959, before being quickly abandoned), with Dick Steinborn as champion.
 In 1982, Stampede withdrew from the NWA.

 On December 2, 1983, a riot broke out at the Victoria Pavilion in Calgary during a match between Bret Hart, Davey Boy Smith and Sonny Two Rivers against Bad News Allen, The Stomper and Stomper's kayfabe son Jeff Gouldie.
 Longtime Stampede announcer Ed Whalen reportedly became distraught during the riot, in which a woman was trampled, causing him to quit from the Stampede on air.
 Speaking of the events he remarked, "We're starting to scare the patrons with this violence outside the ring, and I will not be associated with it anymore."
 The event led to Stampede Wrestling being banned from Calgary for six months by the city's wrestling and boxing commission.
 In August 1984, Stampede Wrestling was sold to the World Wrestling Federation.
 Of all the talent that WWF took upon their purchase of Stampede, they took only three wrestlers: Bret Hart, Davey Boy Smith, and Dynamite Kid.
 Their last show was held on November 5, 1984 in Vancouver, British Columbia, as a WWF/Stampede joint show.
+Bret Hart claims that Vince McMahon never actually paid for the territory, and “stiffed” his father, Stu Hart.